-These two factors led to population declines and, as a result, they were among the first group of species to be declared endangered in 1967.
-Despite a successful cowbird control program that began in 1971, the population dropped to just 187 males in the wild in 1974 and again in 1987.
+These two factors led to population declines.
+As a result, Kirtland's warblers were one of the first species to be declared endangered when the Endangered Species Preservation Act passed in 1966.
+Despite a successful cowbird control program that began in 1971, the warbler population had dropped to just 167 males in the wild in 1974 and again in 1987.

 Planting of new jack pine habitat by the Michigan Department of Natural Resources and the U.S. Forest Service has helped the Kirtland's warbler population recover.
 In 2015, more than 2,300 males were counted in the wild.
 Habitat planting has been so successful that Kirtland’s warblers were removed from the endangered species list in 2019.

 Like many other threatened and endangered species, Kirtland’s warblers are considered conservation reliant — meaning their continued survival depends on ongoing habitat management and cowbird monitoring.
 Nonetheless, Kirtland’s warblers represent a success story for the Endangered Species Act, scientists and government agencies.

 Over the past 15 years, SMBC scientists have made many important discoveries and played a large role in shaping the management of Kirtland's warblers, including:

 Documenting the importance of winter rainfall in the Bahamas in driving migration timing, reproductive success and annual survival

 Using light-level geolocators to describe the migratory paths that Kirtland’s warblers take during their twice-annual journeys between Michigan and the Bahamas

 Revising the wintering distribution of Kirtland’s warblers using tracking data, surveys, and community science data from eBird

 Quantifying migratory connectivity in the species for the first time